 Lessons focus on providing pupils with opportunities to use their imagination about what could be, as well as what is.

 There are community links with the local church.
-Children visit as part of their learning in RE and we conduct an annual Carol Concert there.
+Children visit as part of their learning in RE and we conduct an annual Carol Concert at the church.

 - Children regularly go on trips out of school to enhance their learning and understanding.